 Marjorie Ransom is a former US diplomat who served twice in Yemen, first in 1966 and then in 1975.
 During her time as a diplomat in several Arab countries, she collected Middle Eastern silver jewelry, textiles, and costumes.
-From 2004-2009, with support from the American Institute for Yemeni Studies (AIYS), she conducted research in Yemen and then wrote the book, Silver Treasures from the Land of Sheba: Yemeni Regional Jewelry.
-In 2002 she co-curated the exhibit, Silver Speaks: Traditional Jewelry of the Middle East.
-After several showings, she donated the exhibit to the Arab American National Museum in Dearborn, Michigan.
+From 2004-2009, with support from the American Institute for Yemeni Studies (AIYS), she researched Yemen and then wrote the book, Silver Treasures from the Land of Sheba: Yemeni Regional Jewelry.
+In 2002 she co-curated the exhibit, "Silver Speaks: Traditional Jewelry of the Middle East."
+After several showings, she donated the exhibition to the Arab American National Museum in Dearborn, Michigan.
 Ms. Ransom received her BA from Trinity University in Washington, DC and her Master's degree in History and a Certificate in Middle East Studies from Columbia.
 She is currently working on a second volume on Yemeni Silversmiths.

 Audrey Bolus is a graduate of the University of Alabama; she holds a double degree in International Relations, concentrating in the Middle East, and French Language & Literature, as well as a minor in the Arabic language.
 She has previously interned for the Atlantic Council’s Rafik Hariri Center for the Middle East.
-Currently, she works with the Lebanese Embassy in Washington, DC to develop student networks.
-In 2019, she will pursue a Master’s degree in Global Communication from the George Washington University.
+Currently, Bolus works with the Lebanese Embassy in Washington, DC to develop student networks.
+In 2019, she will pursue a Master’s degree in Global Communication from George Washington University.